 - Breathe: This shifts the fight-or-flight response of your sympathetic nervous system to the relaxed response of the parasympathetic nervous system.
 Try counting to 3 as you breathe in and to 5 as you breathe out.
 Pay attention only to your breathing as you try to slow it down.
 Your mind will wander but just bring it back to your breathing.

-- Take a nap: If you have any problem just Sleep it off.
+- Take a nap: If you’ve got any problem just Sleep it off.
 This will refresh your mind and will help you think efficiently.

-- Cultivate compassion and help others: Finding your inner purpose is the best defense against restlessness, and regardless of your individual purpose, compassion is paramount.
-Helping others is good for both body and soul, and can help you find what you are looking to achieve in life.
+- Cultivate compassion and help others: Finding your inner purpose is the best defense against restlessness, and regardless of your purpose, compassion is paramount.
+Helping others is good for both body and soul, and can help you find what you’re looking to achieve in life.
 Compassion and kindness promote a sense of wholeness and restores intention in our lives.

 - Accept what you don’t know: Surrender to the universe.
-To surrender is not to give up, but rather to admit that you cannot control every single thing that happens to you.
+To surrender isn’t to give up, but rather to admit that you can’t control every single thing that happens to you.
 Acknowledge the unknown and trust that each action you take will open a door to new experiences and new opportunities.
 Control is rooted in fear.
 Let go of fear and focus on living, not controlling.